JordanKarp/JordanKarp/README.md

 ## 👋 &nbsp;Hey there!
 I'm Jordan

 ### 👨🏻‍💻 &nbsp;About Me
-- 😄 &nbsp;Full time problem solver - formerly in sales, now solving problems using full stack developer tools.\
+- 😄 &nbsp;Full time problem solver - formerly in sales, now solving problems as a full stack developer.\
-- 🔭 &nbsp;I'm currently working on a Survivor Party Planner website using React, and a multiplayer browswer space game.\
+- 🔭 &nbsp;I'm currently working on a Survivor-Party Planner app using React, and a multiplayer browser space game.\
 - 🌱 &nbsp;I'm on track for learning more Full Stack Development, Artificial Intelligence, and Systems Design.\
 - ✍️ &nbsp;In my free time, I enjoy hiking, cooking and game development.\
 - ✉️ &nbsp;You can shoot me an email at JordanMatthew.Karp@gmail.com!\